 In the vast majority of movies made before 1920, naturalism was the rule.
 Even illusionists like Georges Méliès relied upon frontal perspectives, realistic proportions, and generally stable spatio-temporal coordinates.
 German Expressionism arrived as the first major anti-realist movement in film.
 Beyond their extreme styles, these films depict stories within stories, performers and spectators, magic and confabulation, mirrors and doubles in a way that thematises spectacle itself, and could remind viewers that they are watching a film.
 Their overtly synthetic character has lead some critics to accuse Expressionist films of being “embarrassingly fake” (Arnheim), and others to see them as reflexive, ironic, and theatrical (Elsaesser, Telotte).
 Such a view of Expressionism as self-referential and purposefully unstable aligns it with the project of modernism generally.
 At the same time, there were undoubtedly economic, industrial, and ideological issues at play in the production of these films.
 Universum-Film Aktiengesellschaft (Ufa), originally intended by the government as a production studio for WWI-related propaganda, became a major player in Weimar cinema.
 Erich Pommer of Decla-Film (which eventually merged with Ufa) produced Caligari believing that it could become both an artistic and box office success.
 That bet paid off, and Pommer went on to produce many classics of Expressionism’s heyday and its afterlife, including Dr. Mabuse, The Gambler (1922), Faust (1926), Metropolis (1927), and The Blue Angel (1930).

-Two central books have most shaped the conceptualization and legacy of Expressionist film: Lotte Eisner’s The Haunted Screen, and Siegfried Kracauer’s From Caligari to Hitler.
-Each of these books in its own way draws a conceptual link between Expressionist cinema and the rise of National Socialism.
+Two central books have emerged as integral to the conceptualisation and legacy of Expressionist film: Lotte Eisner’s The Haunted Screen, and Siegfried Kracauer’s From Caligari to Hitler.
+Each of these books draws a conceptual link between Expressionist cinema and the rise of National Socialism in its own way.
 Both Eisner and Kracauer were exiled German Jews writing in the decade following the Second World War, and it is important to bear this fact in mind when accounting for their views of Expressionist cinema as a foreshadowing of Nazism.
-But however much truth one might find in any claim about its historical premonitions, Expressionism undeniably anticipated and fundamentally shaped the future of cinema.
+However much truth one might find in any claim about its historical premonitions, Expressionism undeniably anticipated and fundamentally shaped the future of cinema.
 Filmmakers such as Fritz Lang, Paul Leni, and Carl Freund fled Nazi Germany and found work in Hollywood, where they imported Expressionist techniques into American cinema.
-The influence of Expressionism can be found in the very DNA of genres like film noir and horror, and reaches even further, into the films of Alfred Hitchcock and David Lynch, for instance, or the science fiction noirs like Blade Runner (1982) and Dark City (1998).
+The influence of Expressionism can be found in the fundamental elements of genres like film noir and horror, and reaches even further, into the films of Alfred Hitchcock and David Lynch, for instance, or the science fiction noirs like Blade Runner (1982) and Dark City (1998).

 References and further reading: